/*

 ** {@code bounds.contains(x,y)} does not imply {@code shape.contains(x,y)} *

-* @return an integerRectangle
+* @return an integerRectangle that completely encloses

-* the Shape
+* the Shape.

 * @see #getBounds2D